AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/contact.md

 Lianlian (Dorothy) Jiang  (Teaching Assistant)

   * [Slack](@Lianlian_Jiang) (preferred)
-  * Email: Jiangl - at - rpi.edu
+  * Email: Jiangl4 - at - rpi.edu
   * Office Location: 2226 Pittsburgh

 **Ask technical questions related to to class to an appropriate slack channel (#homework/#lab).
 This will ensure that everyone can jump in and help.**